submissions

 We encourage you to explore the rest of our website, particularly the individual pages for the books we’ve published so far, to get acquainted with the press and how your work might fit before submitting.

-We also plan to make an audiobook edition of the anthology, and we’ll be inviting contributors to record their poem for inclusion.
-All contributors will receive a copy of the finished audiobook.
+Accepted contributors will receive, at minimum, personal editorial feedback, the opportunity to review a proof, and a complimentary copy of the print book upon publication.
+We also plan to make an audiobook edition of the anthology, and we’ll be inviting contributors to record their poem for inclusion (and all contributors will receive a copy of the finished audiobook).